 Solvay has announced the launch of a new carbon fibre production line at its U.S. Piedmont Facility in South Carolina.

-The new production line is set to double production capacity of key raw materials that are used to make carbon fibre reinforced composite products.
+The new production line is set to double the production capacity of key raw materials that are used to make carbon fibre reinforced composite products.
 The new line has won qualification by Boeing to manufacture secondary structures such as wing movable flaps and engine nacelles, as well as interior applications.

 The expansion covers the facilities and equipment to convert acrylonitrile monomers into standard modulus carbon fibres.
 This type of fibre is used to manufacture composite materials which have been pre-impregnated for use in applications on commercial and military planes.